Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_PowerDNS.md

 ### Verify zones are being signed with the zone signing key

-Check that the required zone has a DNSKEY entry; this should match the public key portion of the zone signing key.
+(`ncn-mw#`) Check that the required zone has a DNSKEY entry; this should match the public key portion of the zone signing key.

 > In the command below, be sure to replace `system.dev.cray.com` with the correct value for the system.